Pinterest

 Now, to add the best part.
 That delicious topping that you made while the cake was baking to pour over top!

-Now we pour that lecker homemade icing on top of the baked cake.Now for the satisfying pour of the icing!
+Now we pour that lecker homemade icing on top of the baked cake.Now for the satisfying pour of the yummy topping!

 Continue to bake to set the topping of the cake.
 Let it cool, and serve with a great big dollop of whipped cream.

-You'll love this super original recipe made with the yummiest tart cherries.
+You'll love this super classic recipe made with the yummiest tart cherries.
 It will take you back to the days of enjoying Black Forest cake with your Oma back in Germany.

 It's also comparable to a fresh cherry pie.
-That's one of my Mutti's favorites.
+That's one of my Mom's favorites.
 Anything with cherries, really!
 Who can blame her, though?

 Ready to bake this sour cherry cake?